 While the EV Strategy sets out the terms required to improve existing EV infrastructure, it also provides enough bandwidth to allow companies to skate where the puck is going to be.
 The future of transport is likely to look more connected, autonomous and shared than at any other point in history, so it’s important that funding is less geared towards subsidies and more focussed on supporting British innovation that can be commercialised.

-Commenting on the UK Government announcement, Toddington Harper, CEO of GRIDSERVE, said: “This decade is critical for the UK’s electric vehicle transition.
+Toddington Harper, CEO of GRIDSERVE, added: “This decade is critical for the UK’s electric vehicle transition.
 With the 2030 ban on new petrol and diesel vehicles quickly emerging, we must ensure that we have the charging infrastructure in place to support current and future electric vehicle drivers.
 In addition to our world-leading Electric Forecourts®, GRIDSERVE is currently delivering the biggest upgrade to the motorway charging infrastructure in UK history, ensuring the UK’s motorway charging infrastructure is ready for the mass adoption of electric vehicles.”